 The best VM monitoring tools and software

-We have put together an analysis of the best VM monitoring tools and produced a list of utilities that you should consider when shopping for software.
-These VM monitoring tools are industry leaders and will save you time when tracking your virtual environment.
+We have put together an analysis of the best VM monitoring solutions and produced a list of utilities that you should consider when shopping for software.
+These VM monitoring tools are industry leaders and will save you time when tracking your virtual device environment.
 The following section gives you information on each of these VM monitoring tools.

 This free tool from SolarWinds is everyone’s starting point for quality VM monitoring.
 This is not a comprehensive system; its functionality is limited to monitoring only one server.
 However, that configuration describes many small business networks, so this tool might still fit your needs.